Nothing can ruin good work like its creator.

 In April 2018, the British author of the Harry Potter series, JK Rowling, used her platform to school Twitter users on her view of the complicated history of antisemitism against Jewish people in England.

 I loved the Harry Potter books, and that love inevitably leads to some love for their author.
 Yet I feel a confusing mixture of appreciation and deep discomfort watching her assume a public role in fighting online antisemitism.
-It would have been a lot more inspiring to me as a Jewish woman if it hadn’t come from the same woman who created an entire fictional race of shifty-eyed hook-nosed bankers who spoke an incomprehensible guttural language.
+It would have been a lot more inspiring to me as a Jewish person if it hadn’t come from the same woman who created an entire fictional race of shifty-eyed hook-nosed bankers who spoke an incomprehensible guttural language.

 I wouldn’t go so far as to say that I think Rowling is herself an antisemite, just that she’s managed to remain fantastically obtuse in the face of a significant irony.
 And her expansion from the wizarding world into the world of public comment has been a particularly strange episode to watch and understand.
 I find myself wondering about her intentions.
 After all, it’s not often that people jump to what they feel is the defense of Jewish people without some kind of ulterior motives—speaking of us as symbolic subjects of political debate, rather than, you know, human beings.